BriqueDeckard/CodinGame_Solutions_JAVA/KAFKA/README.md

 Replicas are nothing but backups of a partition.
 Replicas are never read or write data.
 They are used to prevent data loss.

-#### Brokers:
-- Brokers are the components that are responsible for maintaining the pub-lished data.
-Each broker hae zero or more partitions per topic.
-Assume, if there are N partitions in a topic and N number of brokers, each broker will have one partition.
-- If there are N partitions put more than N brokers (n + m), the first N brokers will have one partition and the next M brokers will not have any partition for that topic.
-- If there are N partitions in a topic and less than N brokers (n-m), each broker will have one or more partition sharing among them.
-But this scenario is not recommended due to inequal load distribution among the broker.

-#### Kafka cluster:
-Kafka's having more than one broker are called "kafka cluster".
-A kafka cluster can be expanded without downtime.
-These clusters are used to manage the persistence and replication of message data.

 #### Producers:
 Producers = publishers of messages.
 Producers send data to kafka brokers.
 Everytime a porducer publishes a message to a broker, the broker simply appends the message to the last segment file.
 Actually, the message will be appended to a partition.
 Producer can also send messages to a partition of their choice.